Roman Catholic doctrine continues to be seen in the presbyterian practice of repentance.

-An unforgiving spirit is bad enough, but for Christians to use ‘ lack of repentance’ as its basis is an excuse demeaning the Gospel of Christ and manifesting their ignorance of Christ’s teaching and their inability to forgive.
+An unforgiving spirit is bad enough, but for Christians to use ‘lack of repentance’ as its basis is an excuse demeaning the Gospel of Christ and manifesting their ignorance of Christ’s teaching and their inability to forgive.
 Roman Catholic penitential theology, native to the unsanctified heart of man, still controls their thinking.

 Repentance unto life

 It is evident that the repentance expected of sinners, even seven times a day, is not the same activity of soul described as the saving grace of ‘repentance unto life’ Westminster Shorter Catechism Question and Answer 87.

 When the Holy Spirit gives ‘repentance unto life’, it does not need repetition seven times a day.
 It is a permanent transformative change.

 The repentance expected for forgiveness between the brethren refers to that outward behaviour expected of human beings and especially of Christians whenever they sin against each other.
 It is integral to Christian fellowship.
 Without it there will be no fellowship.

-Besides, the relationship between forgiveness and this repentance needs better explanation than is usually supplied.
+Further, the relationship between forgiveness and repentance needs better explanation than is usually supplied.

 Jesus does not ask us to assess the quality of repentance but simply to note that the offender says “I repent”.
 Jesus teaches: “Thou shalt forgive him.”
 Consider again the quotation above from the Westminster Confession of faith.